 Power of Attorney

-You create a legal relationship in which you are the principal and the person you appoint is the agent.
+Once signed, the POA creates a legal relationship in which you are the principal and the person you appoint is the agent.

 Both you, and the appointed person (your agent) need to have your signature notarized.